 Fall has arrived in Virginia Beach and we can’t wait to celebrate the new season.
 From our beautiful scenery to our seasonal flavors, fall is one of our favorite seasons to explore our coastal city.
 While there are numerous reasons to plan your autumn trip to Virginia Beach, here are some of our favorites.

 The weather is slightly cooler, but still mild, making fall the perfect season for hitting the hiking and biking trails.
 With miles of interpretive trails perfect for hiking and biking through nature preserves, state and city parks, and miles of white, sandy beaches, there’s no better time to get outside and get moving.

 The Fall Colors

-The leaves are beginning to change this time of year and there are no shortage of place to see them.
+The leaves are beginning to change this time of year and there is no shortage of places to see them.
 From the Spanish moss-adorned First Landing State Park to Town Center’s hidden gem, Central Park, our coastal city is a fall wonderland.
-One of our favorite spots is Stumpy Lake Natural Area, which is located along the south central City boundary with Chesapeake, and features a 278-acre lake with a raised overlook, 174-acre golf course, with more than 970 acres of undeveloped, forested land surrounding the lake and 1.65 miles of soft shared-use trails.
+One of our favorite spots is Stumpy Lake Natural Area, which is located along the south-central City boundary with Chesapeake, and features a 278-acre lake with a raised overlook, 174-acre golf course, with more than 970 acres of undeveloped, forested land surrounding the lake and 1.65 miles of soft shared-use trails.
 It’s easy to access and the views are this time of year are unbeatable.